5 Common Web Design Mistakes and Solutions

 While call-to-actions serve a purpose, they only work best when they are situated strategically.
 Too many call-to-actions are considered overkill and will give visitors the impression you are trying too hard.

-Also, too many call-to-actions is counterproductive as it will deter users from clicking on them—exactly the opposite of what you want them to do!
+Also, too many call-to-actions are counterproductive as they will deter users from clicking on them—exactly the opposite of what you want them to do!
 It also comes across as too gimmicky and pushy, and that is something visitors don’t like.

 What you can do

-A CTA does not have to be flashy or with bold letterings.
+A CTA does not have to be flashy or with bold lettering.
 It is recommended that they don’t look the same as well.

 Ideally, your CTAs should be at the bottom of the funnel offers.
 It would be best if you also have a ghost button for links that direct users to internal pages.